w3f/polkadot-wiki-old/docs/polkadot/learn/candle.md

 However, this brings to light another problem that is inherent to blockchain systems.
 Generating a random number trustlessly on a transparent and open network in which other parties must be able to verify is a hard problem.
 There have been a few solutions that have been put forward, including hash-onions like [RANDAO](https://github.com/randao/randao) and [verifiable random functions](https://en.wikipedia.org/wiki/Verifiable_random_function) (VRFs).
 The latter is what Polkadot uses for its randomness.

+## Why use a candle auction?

+Another issue of blockchain systems is that the open nature makes it easy for large holders of tokens to perform some types of attacks.
+Auctions are a prime example of this, in normal first-price auction mechanisms it is easy for an attacker to _grief_ other participants by sniping the auction at the last minute and winning it with no intention to use it.

+For this reason, there has been attention toward [Vickrey auctions](https://en.wikipedia.org/wiki/Vickrey_auction), a variant of second price auction in which bids are hidden and only revealed in a later phase.
+The candle auction is another solution.

+Candle auctions make it so that everyone always know the states of the bid, but not when the auction will be determined to have "ended."
+This helps to ensure that bidders are willing to bid their true bids early.
+Otherwise they might find themselves in the situation that the auction was determined to have "ended" before they even bid.

 ## How it's used in Polkadot

 Polkadot will use a _random beacon_ from the VRF that's used in other places of the protocol to determine the virtual "end-time" of the auction.